meepleBot/WhackAMole/docs/intro_wpilib/exploring_wpilib.md

             // Check if A or B button is pressed print to the screen if (driveController.getAButton()) {
-                System.out.println("A button has been pressed.");
+                System.out.println("A button is currently pressed.");
             }
             if (driveController.getBButton()) {
-                System.out.println("B button has been pressed.");
+                System.out.println("B button is currently pressed.");
             }
         }
     }

 In the `teleopPeriodic()` method, I added checks to see if the A or B button on the Xbox controller is pressed using `controller.getAButton()` and `controller.getBButton()`.
-When a button is pressed, a message prints to the console.
+Every periodic while button is pressed, a message prints to the console.

 ## Running a Build in WPILib VS Code
 WPILib offers a comprehensive set of tools for building and deploying code on FRC robots, with integration into Visual Studio Code.
 To run a build in WPILib VS Code, follow these steps: